rdkcentral/rdk-halif-test-deepsleep_manager/docs/pages/deepsleep-manager_TestSpec.md

 #### Emulator Requirements - Test with Wake-up Source

-- Boot configuration: Wake-up sources supported by the device.
+- Boot configuration: Wake-up sources supported by the device read from the platform profile.
 See DeepSleep_WakeupReason_t.

 #### Control Plane Requirements - Test with Wake-up Source